Shark IZ682H Vertex Pro Review

 Also, the tweaks with the brush roll help with agitation and will pick up more surface debris.

-Unfortunately, its weaker airflow hinders its performance in cleaning embedded debris, so there will be a trade-off.
+Unfortunately, its weaker airflow hinders its performance in cleaning embedded debris, resulting in a trade-off.

 5 Reasons to purchase the Shark IZ682H Vertex Pro

-1. Extended run time: With the two batteries, this cordless vacuum can run for over 100 minutes with the Duo Clean nozzle.
+1. Extended runtime: With the two batteries, this cordless vacuum can run for over 100 minutes using the Duo Clean nozzle.

-2. Excellent surface debris pick-up: The tweaked Duo Clean nozzle adds more surface area and picks up surface dirt better than the older Vertex.
+2. Excellent surface debris pickup: The tweaked Duo Clean nozzle adds more surface area and picks up surface dirt more effectively than the older Vertex.

 3. Better control interface: The handle controls provide consumers with better control since it’s possible to adjust the brush speed and suction independently.

-4. Large dustbin: It has a generous dustbin capacity of 1.28 liters.
+4. Large dustbin: It features a generous 1.28-liter dustbin capacity.

 5. Reaches under furniture: Shark’s bendable extension tube enables the Vertex Pro to reach deep under furniture compared to most brands.